-- 4. Without prejudice to any contrary provisions contained herein: - a) the Fund need not comply with the investment limits prescribed in paragraphs 1 to 3 when exercising subscription rights related to securities or money market instruments held in the Fund assets; - b) if these provisions are exceeded for reasons beyond its control or as a result of subscription rights, the Fund shall endeavour, as a priority, to correct this situation via sales, whilst bearing in mind the interests of unitholders; - c) without prejudice to its obligation to ensure compliance with the principle of risk diversification, the Fund may deviate from the investment restrictions of paragraph 3 (Risk mitigation) for a period of six months after its admission; - d) the Board of Directors of the Fund is entitled to impose additional investment restrictions where this is necessary to comply with legal and administrative provisions in countries in which Fund units may be offered or sold.
+- n) A sub-fund can act as a master fund for other UCITS.
+Where a sub-fund acts as a master fund, it may not acquire shares or units of feeder funds. - 4.
+Without prejudice to any contrary provisions contained herein: - a) the sub-fund need not comply with the investment limits prescribed in paragraphs 1 to 3 when exercising subscription rights related to securities or money market instruments held in the sub-fund assets. - b) if these provisions are exceeded for reasons beyond its control or as a result of subscription rights, the sub-fund shall endeavour, as a priority, to correct this situation via sales, whilst bearing in mind the interests of unitholders. - c) newly launched sub-funds may deviate from the investment limits in accordance with number 3 above, for a period of up to six months from the date of authorisation of the respective sub-fund, with respect for the principle of risk diversification. - d) The Board of Directors of the Fund is entitled to impose additional investment restrictions where this is necessary in order to comply with legal and administrative provisions in countries in which the respective sub-fund's units may be offered or sold.